Bike Seoul's

 - The South Side of the Han River in Seoul.

 This guide follows the North Side of the Han River in Seoul.
 It continues the Cross-Country Route where the Ara Bicycle Path left off.
-It leads onto the Bike Seoul to Yeoju leg of the Hangang Bike Path.
+And it leads onto the Bike Seoul to Yeoju leg of the Hangang Bike Path.

 North or South?

 During the Joseon Dynasty (1392 ~ 1897), Seoul sat on only the north side of the Han River.
-But, after the Korean War, development expanded the city to the marshy land below the river, creating gleaming new districts that rival the north.
+But after the Korean War, development expanded the city to the marshy swathe below the river, creating gleaming new districts that rival the north.

 To generalize: